What can I do with a major or minor in global health?

 In addition, many pre-medicine students choose the Program in Global Health Studies to complement their studies.
 This coursework prepares students to understand health as it affects the individual and as it affects a population at large.
 Like a bacterium or virus can make one person sick, social, economic, and environmental factors can impact the health of an entire community.
 With this foundational knowledge, doctors-to-be can understand health from both a top down and bottom up academic approach.
 Global Health Studies also prepares students to work cross-culturally with diverse populations, provide international service, and understand the nuances of global medical work.

 As a prospective student, there are many important things to note about the program and resources that you should explore.

 Plan courses and research opportunities

-- You can declare as early as your freshman year by scheduling an advising appointment.
+- You can declare as early as your first year.

 - Explore our website to learn more about our public health programs in China, Europe, Mexico, Serbia and Bosnia-Herzegovina, and South Africa.
 Make sure to keep in mind the term each program is offered and how that will fit into your academic schedule, especially if you’re a pre-medicine student.
 Remember: two credits that you take while on a public health study abroad program can count as elective credits towards your Global Health Studies major or minor.

 - Consider joining a student group with opportunities in Global Health, such as Community Health Corps or Engineering World Health.

 - Attend a global health conference.
 There are many related conferences around the country and the world.
 Consider requesting financial assistance through our Special Funding Request Application.